humu2009/tinygl.js/README.md

 gl.swapBuffers();
 ```

-This is our first polygon with TinyGL.js :-)  See the result [here](http://humu2009.github.io/tinygl.js/examples/my_first_polygon.html).
+This is our first polygon with TinyGL.js:-)  See what it outputs [here](http://humu2009.github.io/tinygl.js/examples/my_first_polygon.html).

 Browser Requirements
 --------------------

-TinyGL.js uses [Canvas](http://caniuse.com/#feat=canvas) and  [Typed Arrays](http://caniuse.com/#feat=typedarrays).
+TinyGL.js depends on [Canvas](http://caniuse.com/#feat=canvas) and  [Typed Arrays](http://caniuse.com/#feat=typedarrays).
 Make sure your browser supports these features to run codes with TinyGL.js.